pgxn/pgxnclient/docs/ext.rst

 ``pgxnclient/commands`` containing your command or a set of logically-related commands.
 The commands are implemented by subclassing the `!Command` class.
 Your commands will benefit of all the infrastructure available for the other commands.
-For up-to-date informations take a look at the implementation of builtin simple commands, such as the ones in ``info.py``.
+For up-to-date information take a look at the implementation of builtin simple commands, such as the ones in ``info.py``.

 If you are not into Python and want to add commands written in other